Days Out in Lincolnshire

 The fenlands of Lincolnshire attract many birds, and nature reserves such as Gibraltar Point, Saltfleetby and Theddlethorpe draw many bird enthusiasts.

-Woolthorpe Manor is famous for being the birthplace of Sir Isaac Newton, who attended The King’s School at Grantham, and Lincolnshire has been home to a number of other famous people, including Charles and John Wesley, and more recently, Margaret Thatcher.
+Woolthorpe Manor, renowned as the birthplace of Sir Isaac Newton, adds a scientific legacy to Lincolnshire.
+The county has also been home to notable figures such as Charles and John Wesley, and more recently, Margaret Thatcher.

 More Days Out in the East Midlands